JL72005/PIT-UN-Project4/README.md

 # PIT-UN-Project4

-## Introductions:
+## Team Member Introductions:
 ### Jessica Lin
+Jessica is a rising junior from Northern VA.
+She is at Wellesley College studying Data Science and Psychology.

 ### Emma Zou
 ### Danielle Sitalo

-# Narrative Intelligence and Impact Signatures of Flash Flood Events in DC, Maryland, and Virginia
+## Narrative Intelligence and Impact Signatures of Flash Flood Events in DC, Maryland, and Virginia

-## Project Objectives
+### Project Objectives
 1. Download and filter flash flood event data from 1996 to present for Washington, D.C., and neighboring counties in Maryland and Virginia, using only events that contain narrative descriptions.